RichardTMiles/Singleton/README.md

 The Singleton Container allows data to be effeciantly stored and retreived without the need to pass large arrays through the stack or use of a Service Locator.
-Many large classes use a constructor to initiate its data, however this model means that that the object may only be used in the scope it was defined in.
+Many large classes use a constructor to initiate its data; however, this model means that that the object may only be used in the scope it was defined in, or must be passed to other support objects.

 Using a Skeleton system ensures that all data or procedure produced from ANY class can be looked up ( or called ) without the need of reinstancing the object ( new $class ).